fum4/npm/README.md

 - selectPreviousLocation
 - selectNextLocation

-Note: the difference between `action` and `actionAlias` is that `action` will display "POP" for both back and forward navigations.
-It represents the action emitted by the browser. `actionAlias` will be more descriptive by using the actual "BACK" or "FORWARD" labels.
+**Note**: the difference between `action` and `actionAlias` is that `action` will display "POP" for both back and forward navigations.
+It represents the action emitted by the browser. `actionAlias` will be more descriptive by using the actual "BACK" and "FORWARD" labels.

 ### Huge thanks to [connected-react-router](https://github.com/supasate/connected-react-router) for making this possible! 🍻